Co-Balt

-Co-Balt is the second studio album by the Athens, Georgia-based band brute., a collaboration between guitarist Vic Chesnutt and the members of Widespread Panic.
+Co-Balt is the second and final studio album by the Athens, Georgia-based band brute., a collaboration between guitarist Vic Chesnutt and the members of Widespread Panic.
 It was released seven years after the band's debut release, Nine High a Pallet, on April 9, 2002.
-The night of the release, the band played their final live concert (though they would play a radio show a few weeks later) at The Tabernacle in Atlanta, Georgia.
+The night of the release, the band played their final live concert (though they would play a radio show a few weeks later) at the Tabernacle in Atlanta, Georgia.